palakpaneerer/python-environment-setup/README.md

 ## 5. Process Flow to make a new project from the second time
 1. Create a folder.
 2. Run `poetry new myproject` to create a new Poetry project.
-3. Navigate to the project folder using `cd myproject`.
+3. Navigate to the project folder using `cd myproject` in the folder.
 4. Save your source code in the myproject subdirectory.
 5. Run `poetry install` in the parent project folder to generate the poetry.lock file.
 6. Go to the environment by runnig: `poetry shell`.
 Note: If impossible, use `poetry self add poetry-plugin-shell` first.